 On Full Suitcase family travel blog we share real travel stories and our own experiences, from sample road trip itineraries to tips on booking a flight, a car, the hotels,… to how to get the most out of your time and money and experience the best your destination has to offer.
 We tell you how we do it and show you how you can do it too!
 Family travel is not all sunshine and rainbows, but it gives you lots of great experiences and amazing memories, and it’s absolutely worth it!

 Photography is my other passion and I share our travel stories through pictures as well.
-You can find some of our favourite travel pictures here.

 Thanks for reading!
 I hope I can inspire you with some ideas for your next vacation and hope to hear your feedback.